-This workshop is for experienced groomers and those who have recently gained their City & Guilds Level 3 Certificate or more experienced groomers looking to improve their hand stripping technique.
+This workshop is for experienced groomers and those who have recently gained their Level 3 Diploma or more experienced groomers looking to improve their hand stripping technique.
 It is all about showing you the best tips tricks and hand stripping techniques so that you produce great results and get those all-important customer referrals.
-For those that wish to advance on to their Level 3 diploma, your work can be assessed at the end of the day.

 Understand why it is important to strip wire coated breeds